Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

     ["org.kde.dolphin", "", "Dolphin"],
 ]
 ```
+Note that you must provide the original window title in all ***lowercase***.
+If you have nothing mapped to a specific window title, the default window title will be displayed in the module.
 ### Volume
 This section allows you to configure the volume module.
 You can configure the inner spacing and toggle the volume label.